-A critical step in the diagnostic process for cancer, biopsy involves removing a sample of suspicious tissue so that its cells can be examined in a laboratory to determine if they are cancerous.
+A critical step in the diagnostic process for cancer, biopsy involves removing a sample of suspicious tissue for laboratory analysis to determine if the tissue cells are cancerous.

-Biopsies sometimes require major surgery, but image-guided biopsy has emerged as a less invasive interventional radiology procedure that is especially suitable as a test for breast cancer.
-In image-guided biopsy, a radiologist extracts a tiny sample of tissue using a needle that is guided precisely to the correct location using high-end medical imaging equipment.
+Biopsies sometimes require major surgery, but image-guided biopsy has emerged as a less invasive interventional radiology procedure especially suitable as a test for breast cancer.
+In image-guided biopsy, a radiologist extracts a tiny sample of tissue using a needle guided precisely to the correct location using high-end medical imaging equipment.

 As one of the few imaging centers in Michigan to have won accreditation as a Breast Center of Excellence from the American College of Radiology, RMI provides three classes of image-guided breast biopsy: